analytech-solutions/CBindingGen.jl/README.md

 ## Help/Comments

-CBindingGen.jl automatically imports comments from the C header files, but it does not yet transform the syntax to Julia's `@doc` strings though.
+CBindingGen.jl automatically imports comments from the C header files into Julia's `@doc` string syntax.
 If you find that C header comments are not imported, you should try adding `-fparse-all-comments` to the list of `args` in your call to `convert_headers`.

 ```julia